The hefty price of uncritical acceptance

 Harvard psychology professor Ellen Langer – pioneer of ‘non-meditative mindfulness’ – identifies with this.
 She talks about ‘awareness of the interactions between your self and a designed object’, and how that ‘encourages positive behaviour and wellbeing’.

-I’d like to join the call for us to actively engage in our technology, rather than hiding from the discussion of its impact.
-If we embrace it fully, and become more mindful of our intention, we can use it to positively influence our states of minds.
+I’d like to join the call for us to actively engage in our technology, rather than hiding from discussion of its impact.
+If we embrace it fully, and become more mindful of our intention, we can alter our state of mind.

 To understand the deeper impact of products and services, we should observe the longer cycles of human behaviour and explore how we might better serve basic physical needs.
 For example, could website owners put their websites ‘to sleep’ at specific hours, as envisioned by the founders of this project?
 What other interventions should exist?

 Designers must work to reveal instead of obscure; build friction instead of hide it; allow control over limitation; invite participation rather than demand interaction.
 We could all take inspiration from cyberneticist architect Cedric Price and his fun palace concept.